 Consider the Set and Setting

-Set and setting affect how you will experience your shroom trip.
+Set and setting affect how you will experience your mushroom journey.
 Set refers to your mindset entering into the experience, and setting refers to the physical and social environment.
 The term set and setting was coined by Harvard researcher Timothy Leary, the infamous Harvard professor psychonaut.
-His research showed that the set and setting influence the outcomes of people ingesting psychedelics.
+His research showed that the set and setting influence the outcomes of people ingesting psychedelics .

-Entering into your psychedelic experience with a positive mindset increases the likelihood of a positive trip.
-Setting intentions and managing expectations may also help.
-Ask yourself questions like, “What would I like to learn from this experience?”
+Entering into your psychedelic experience with a positive mindset increases the likelihood of a smooth journey, while setting intentions and managing expectations also positively impacts the psychedelic experience.
+Asking yourself questions and challenging yourself on things you’d like to improve in your life, is a great place to start.

-For the setting, or the environment in which you trip, find a comfortable and familiar space.
+For the setting, or the environment and surroundings for your journey, find a comfortable and familiar space.
 See that the rooms are clean and uncluttered and that you have somewhere to lie down if necessary.
 Some people enjoy being in nature during their trip, but this may produce anxiety for others.

 Start at an Appropriate Psilocybin Dose

-A typical dose of psilocybin is anywhere from one to five grams.
+A typical, perceptual dose of psilocybin is anywhere from one to five grams of dried mushrooms.
 One gram is considered a low dose; however, it still produces noticeable effects.
 Ingesting five grams of mushrooms is a significant or “heroic dose,” a term coined by Terence McKenna.
-It’s important to note that the psilocybin levels within mushrooms vary from strain to strain and with each harvest.
+Again, It’s important to note that the psilocybin levels within mushrooms vary from strain to strain and with each harvest.

-Unless you are in a clinical setting or clinical trial, you will most likely be guessing how much psilocybin is in your mushrooms.
-If it’s your first go-around with a batch of mushrooms, you are dosing yourself with shrooms with untested potency.
-For this reason, go low and slow with your mushrooms and start with one gram or less.
+Unless you are in a clinical setting or a psychedelic clinical trial, you will most likely be guessing how much psilocybin is in your mushrooms.
+If it’s your first go-around with a batch of mushrooms, remember each batch can have varying amounts of psilocybin.
+For this reason, as the saying goes “go low and slow” with your dose and start with one gram or less.
 You’ll need to have a digital scale to have accuracy with the weight.
-Note that a 2013 study indicates that the caps of the mushrooms are more potent than the stalks.
+Write down the time you take your first dose because psilocybin is known to alter time perception.

 Mixing psilocybin with other drugs can increase or decrease the intensity of the experience and may have unintended consequences.
-The effects may be adverse as some medicines may not mix well with your mushrooms.
-In addition, psilocybin works on our serotonin system, so it is not advised to take shrooms while taking anti-depressants.
+The effects may be adverse as some medicines may not mix well with your mushrooms (see our webinar on drug-drug interactions).
+In addition, psilocybin works on our serotonin system, so it works on the same receptors as antidepressants, which can severely blunt the effects of the mushrooms.
+Talk to your doctor about any medications you’re taking and how to safely titrate off of them in order to have a meaningful and safe experience.

 Psychedelic Support offers a free harm reduction course with more tips on how to stay safe and prepare for your journey.
 We also have a 9-hour online psilocybin course for more advanced learning.